 As designers we are the bridge between production and consumption and we are responsible for the products we put out there.

 This is why we collaborate with certified suppliers and source materials which can be either reused or recycled again.
 Our ultimate goal is to minimize the use of new resources, to avoid adding more waste and to close the loop of our process.

 Lost and dumped fishing nets are the biggest plastic polluters in our oceans making up 10% of this waste.
 Each year they kill and injure millions of turtles, whales, dolphins, etc, and damage corals reefs.

-We are proud to collaborate with HEALTHY SEAS, a non profit organization and their volunteer divers who are cleaning up the oceans from this marine litter allowing this huge amount of nylon waste to be transformed into the nylon fiber we use for our collections.Discover more about Healthy Seas
+We are proud to collaborate with HEALTHY SEAS, a non profit organization and their volunteer divers who are cleaning up the oceans from this marine litter.
+The fishing nets recovered by the Healthy Seas and suitable for recycling are recycled together with other nylon waste, such as fishing nets from aquaculture and fishing industry, carpet flooring and industrial plastic to make ECONYL® regenerated yarn.Discover more about Healthy Seas

 AQUAFIL is a pioneer Italian company providing sustainable materials for the textile industry.
 Through a sophisticated purification process, the nylon waste is recycled right back into its original purity.